Plan Your Global Money Week

 - Explore GMW website for country overviews, available resources and inspiring ideas for your GMW.

 - If you are a public institution that is already an OECD/INFE full or regular member, you may take the lead of GMW in your country, identifying goals you wish to achieve, engaging partners you wish you collaborate with, and coordinating the activities of all stakeholders in your country.
+Get in touch with the GMW Secretariat to let us know if you would like to coordinate GMW in your country.

 - If you are not a public institution or not an OECD/INFE full or regular member, check if there is one in your country and get in touch with them so that you can all coordinate to achieve higher impact.